- What is the SQE?

 SRA INFORMATION ON SQE TIMINGS

-SQE2 Oral can currently be taken in Cardiff, London, Manchester, and Birmingham;
+The SQE2 oral assessments are available in Cardiff, London, Manchester, and Birmingham.

 You need to register directly with the SRA to apply to take the SQE Assessments.
 You can set up an account and complete pre-booking steps before you have decided which assessments to take.
 We recommend that you complete these steps as soon as you have decided to take the SQE.